 (Bought mine: 10 cents, Sold mine: $10.00)

-~ Pyrex and Fire King mugs…as long as you are willing to ship to Japan you can make a small fortune specializing on these alone – Fire King advertising mugs or vintage cartoon characters are HIGHLY sought after.
-I have sold literally dozens of these types of mugs on eBay AND as a Star Supplier to Replacements, Ltd.
+~ Pyrex & CorningWare mugs…as long as you are willing to ship to Japan, you can make a small fortune specializing in just these alone – I have sold literally dozens of these types of mugs on eBay AND as a Star Supplier to Replacements, Ltd.